programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt2.md

 {% include figure.html filename="deep-learning-pipeline-simple.png" caption="A high-level illustration of a supervised machine learning pipeline" %}

+## Lesson aims

+This lesson seeks to build on the concepts introduced in part 1 of this series.
+This lesson aims to go deeper into the topic, in particular:

+- Outlining the importance of understanding the data being used to train a model and some possible ways to assess this.
+- Developing an understanding of how different metrics tell you different stories about how well your model is performing.
+- Introduce data augmentation as one tool for reducing the amount of training data you need for training a machine learning model.
+- Exploring how we can identify where a model is performing poorly.

 ## The Data

 We will again work with the ['newspaper navigator'](news-navigator.labs.loc.gov/) dataset.
 However, this time the images will be those predicted as being photos.
 These photos are sampled from 1895 to 1920.
-Benjamin Lee, one of the creators of the dataset, offers a fuller discussion of the 'archeology' of this dataset.'[^lee]
+Benjamin Lee, one of the creators of the dataset, offers a fuller discussion of the 'archaeology' of this dataset.'[^lee]

 #### Working with Errors